FC Chernomorets Novorossiysk: History

 In 2002 Chernomorets won promotion straight back, but were relegated again in 2003.
 After the 2004 season in the First Division, Chernomorets were denied a professional licence.
 The club was reorganized, renamed FC Novorossiysk and entered the Amateur Football League for the 2005 season.
 In the course of the season the team was renamed Chernomorets again.
 Chernomorets finished first in the South zone and went on to win the final tournament, becoming amateur champions of Russia.
 Chernomorets finished third in the South zone of Russian Second Division in the 2006 season.
 They finally finished first and were promoted to Russian First Division for the 2007 season.
 It stayed 2 seasons in First Division and relegated back to Second Division in 2009.
 They were promoted to the First Division again after winning the Second Division zone in 2010.
 It was relegated back from the First Division after one year on that level.

 On 28 May 2023, the club secured promotion to the Russian First League.

 In the 2024–25 season, Chernomorets finished 3rd in the First League, making them eligible for the Russian Premier League promotion play-offs.
 However, the club was not issued the 2025–26 RPL license as their stadium did not pass Premier League requirements (Chernomorets also could not come to an agreement with potential replacement stadiums such as Fisht Stadium) and remained in the First League.
+At the end of the next season, Chernomorets was relegated to Russian Second League.
+On 11 June 2026, the club announced they were not able to obtain the license for the Division A of the Second League, instead they will enter the Division B (fourth tier) in March 2027.